stackbuilders/hapistrano/README.md

   interaction was unsuccessful, the `hap` tool will exit with non-zero exit code.

-* The log is printed is such a way that messages from several machines get intermixed, but it's guaranteed that they won't overlap (printing itself is sequential) and the headers will tell you exactly which machine was executing which command.
+* The log is printed in such a way that messages from several machines get intermixed, but it's guaranteed that they won't overlap (printing itself is sequential) and the headers will tell you exactly which machine was executing which command.